If you don't find your answer here please email us at: email@example.com.

 We've developed advanced mixing methods to efficiently disperse our zinc oxide particles in our sunscreens.
 This minimizes particle agglomeration (clumping) resulting in a more even layer of zinc oxide on the skin and more efficient protection.

-Yes, all Badger sunscreens are certified Gluten Free.
+Yes, all Badger sunscreens are Gluten Free.

 General Sunscreen Questions